Falconbury Logo

 Understanding and Drafting Exclusion and Limitation of Liability Clauses Training Course

-A deep-dive into what exclusion and limitation of liability clauses are, how and why they work and how to put them in place.
+Deep-dive into what exclusion and limitation of liability clauses are, how and why they work and how to put them in place.
+Balance legal protection and commercial needs while staying ahead of key case law and international best practice.

 Course overview